DonEasy1/doneasy1.github.io/_posts/2021-06-04-Ballot Received.md

 title: Ballot Received
 ---

 Ballot received here.
 PLEASE, follow the directions carefully, so your vote does not get disqualified for any reason!
-If you have not received your ballot within the next few days, notify the Union Hall.
+If you have not received your ballot by June 17, notify the Union Hall.